 this melancholy spot.
 According to Thornton,

-Four or five miles travel down the canyon from
+Four or five miles travel down the North Fork of the North Fork from

 In her letter of May 22, 1847, Mary Graves wrote: